 Eric Hayes, a counsel in the firm’s Trusts & Estate Planning Practice, focuses his practice on estate and trust administration, advising individuals, as well as banks, trust companies and professional fiduciaries.
 Mr. Hayes joined Goodwin in 2012.

-Mr. Hayes has served as chair of the ad hoc committee for the Massachusetts Prudent Investor Act, the Massachusetts Uniform Trust Code Committee and the Boston Bar Association’s Trusts and Estates Section, and was president of the Boston Estate Planning Council.
+Mr. Hayes has served as chair of the ad hoc committee for the Massachusetts Prudent Investor Act, the Massachusetts Uniform Trust Code Committee and served on the Massachusetts Principal and Income Act Committee.
+Mr. Hayes was a co-chair of Boston Bar Association’s Trusts and Estates Section, and was president of the Boston Estate Planning Council.
 He was a member of the American Bankers Association Trust Management Association and formerly served on the American Bankers Association Trust Counsel and Legislative Committee.
-Mr. Hayes served as chair of the Massachusetts Bankers Association Trust Executive Committee and served on the Massachusetts Uniform Principal and Income Act Committee.
-In 2000, he was the recipient of the Boston Estate Planning Council’s Estate Planner of the Year Award.
+Mr. Hayes also chaired the Massachusetts Bankers Association Trust Executive Committee.
+In 2000, he was the recipient of the Boston Estate Planning Council’s Excellence Award.

-Mr. Hayes has over 30 years’ experience working at banks, including U.S. Trust/Bank of America Private Wealth Management, State Street Bank and Trust Company, First National Bank of Boston and the Bank of New England Trust Department.
+Mr. Hayes has over 30 years’ experience working at banks, including U.S. Trust/Bank of America Private Wealth Management and State Street Bank and Trust Company.
 Prior to joining Goodwin, Mr. Hayes was the Regional Managing Director of Wells Fargo Private Bank in Boston.

 Boston University School of Law